-Kankakee County officials said in a news release Friday that search and rescue efforts have and will continue in the area damaged by Tuesday’s storms.
+Kankakee County officials said in a news release Friday that search-and-rescue efforts have and will continue in the area damaged by Tuesday’s storms.

 The release comes a day after a man’s body was located in his storm-damaged home in Aroma Park.